akshitbtw/Dots-and-Boxes-Game/README.md

 In order to run this game, you'll need the latest graphics.h header file & MingW Compiler.

-Following is the command to run the .c file
+Following is the command to build & run the .c file
 ```bash
 g++ $fileName -o $fileNameWithoutExt -lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32 -Wno-write-strings && $dir$fileNameWithoutExt
 ```